astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ### Usage

-Run `$ astro deployment airflow upgrade --deployment-id` to initialize the Airflow upgrade process.
-To finalize the Airflow upgrade process, complete all of the steps as described in [Upgrade Apache Airflow on Astronomer](https://www.astronomer.io/docs/enterprise/stable/customize-airflow/manage-airflow-versions).
+Run `$ astro deployment airflow upgrade --deployment-id` to initialize an upgrade to a new version of Apache Airflow.
+To finalize the change, complete the steps described in [Upgrade Apache Airflow on Astronomer](https://www.astronomer.io/docs/enterprise/stable/customize-airflow/manage-airflow-versions).

 If you do not specify `--desired-airflow-version`, this command will output a list of available versions of Airflow you can choose from and prompt you to pick one.
 The Astronomer CLI will only make available versions of Airflow that are higher than the version you're currently running in your `Dockerfile`.